thetron/mongoid-enum/README.md

-Heavily inspired by [DHH's ActiveRecord::Enum](https://github.com/rails/rails/commit/db41eb8a6ea88b854bf5cd11070ea4245e1639c5), this little library is just there to help you cut down the cruft in your models and make the world a happier place at the same time.
+Heavily inspired by [DHH's ActiveRecord::Enum](https://github.com/rails/rails/commit/db41eb8a6ea88b854bf5cd11070ea4245e1639c5), this little library is there to help you cut down the cruft in your models and make the world a happier place at the same time.

 A single line will get you fields, accessors, validations and scopes,